dirakx1/application/devops/README.md

 ## CI/CD

 ### Ci
-* We are going to use circleCI for making CI/CD pipelines. (documented on devops/circleci) but we could also use other tools for this purpose, like Gitlab pipelines or Jenkins pipelines
+* We are going to use circleCI for making CI pipelines. (documented on devops/circleci) but we could also use other tools for this purpose, like Gitlab pipelines or Jenkins pipelines We used circleci  for easy interaction with github.

 ### CD